This material (including images) is copyrighted!.

 particle produced in nuclear reactions has a less tortuous path out of the core.

-A neutrino is a massless (or very nearly massless) particle that rarely
+A neutrino is a very low-massparticle that rarely

 interacts with ordinary matter.
-Neutrinos travel extremely fast---the speed of light if they
+Neutrinos travel extremely fast---slightly less than the speed of light.
+Because they

 travel so fast and interact so rarely with matter, neutrinos pass from the core